Nexmo/station/_tutorials/add-a-call-whisper-to-an-inbound-call.md

 });
 ```

-## Make an Outbound Phone Call
+### Answer the incoming call, and start an outbound call

-When a call is made to the number linked to the voice application the [Answer Webhook](/api/voice#cc_answer_webhook) will be recieved by the app webhook endpoint.
-When this happens, start a new call to the call center.
+Whenever someone calls one of the numbers that are linked to the Nexmo application, Nexmo will receive an incoming call.
+Nexmo will then notify your web application of that call.
+It does this by making a [webhook request](/api/voice#cc_answer_webhook) to your web app's `answer_url` endpoint - in this case `/answer_incoming`.
+When the call is answered, the application starts the outgoing call to the call center operative.

 **lib/routes.js**